Income and employment for internally displaced persons and host communities

 Overall term: 2018 to 2020

 For the past 50 years, armed conflict has shaped Colombia, giving rise to a complex network of economic, social, political and cultural upheavals.
-One devastating consequence is the large number of internally displaced persons – more than seven million in 2018, according to the Colombian victim reparations authority.
+One devastating consequence is more than eight million internally displaced persons by the end of 2019, according to figures from Colombia’s Victim Support and Reparation Unit.
 The people who have been displaced individually or collectively within the country had to leave their villages and farms and sought refuge in larger communities or provincial capitals.
-A number of processes to demobilise armed groups laid the foundation for internally displaced persons to return to their communities of origin.
+A number of processes to demobilise armed groups have laid the foundation for internally displaced persons to return to their communities of origin.

 To promote local economic development, the Colombian Government has developed funding programmes for employment projects.
 With the help of these programmes, new sources of income are being created in coffee and cocoa cultivation as well as in livestock breeding and milk production.
 Support is also provided for microenterprises in the cities.

-Income and employment opportunities for internally displaced persons and host communities in Meta and Caquetá have increased.
+Income and employment opportunities for internally displaced persons and host communities in the Meta and Caquetá regions have improved.